 Some basic tips to help you as you go.

-Your larynx will, particularly in classical singing, rise during performance.
+Your larynx will often rise during performance.
 When you stop singing your larynx will not immediately return to its lower resting position: the optimum height for speaking.
 Speaking whilst the larynx is in the wrong position/height can cause vocal fatigue.
 It is similar to trying to pull off in a car in second gear.
 A quick swallow will pull your larynx back to speech position.
-Swallowing also promotes a sensation of hydration as the vocal folds secrete mucus.
+Swallowing also promotes a sensation of hydration because the outer layer of your vocal folds will secrete mucus.

 The vocal folds work at their best when they are hydrated and are less susceptible to fatigue and injury.
 However, a quick swig from a bottle of water will not hydrate your voice.
 In fact the water has no direct contact with your vocal folds because your epiglottis closes over your trachea when you eat or drink.
-The water will eventually hydrate your vocal folds but from within your body.
+The water will eventually hydrate your vocal folds, but from within your body.
 This process can typically take four hours so ensure that you drink water several hours before you are required to sing.
-I always skull a pint of water first thing in the morning.
+However, there is a hierarchy, and your most important organs will always take the water that they need first: it may be that your vocal folds will not get as much benefit as you might think from suddenly drinking a litre of water on the day of a performance - particularly if you are already dehydrated.
+It can take days not hours to reach an acceptable and sustainable level of hydration.
+I always skull a pint of water first thing in the morning no matter what.
 There is a way that you can directly hydrate your vocal folds: with steam.
-Taking a hot shower is a great way to promote hydration of the vocal folds and is the perfect opportunity to siren and get your voice working.
-You should buy a Nelson Inhaler (about £40 on Amazon) so that you can steam at any time during the day or just before you go to bed.
-This is essential if you are in environments that are air conditioned.
+Taking a hot shower is a great way to promote direct hydration of the vocal folds and is the perfect opportunity to siren and get your voice working.
+You could buy a Nelson Inhaler (about £40 on Amazon) so that you can steam at any time during the day or just before you go to bed.
+This is essential if you are regularly in environments that are air conditioned.